 \subsection{Acknowledgements}

-This work is not financially supported by any institution or grant, with no known conflicts of interest that may have influenced the outcome of this work.
-The authors would like to thank Prof. Dirk Tasche for reviewing our work, as well as all anonymous referees and editors for their extremely valuable contributions that have substantially improved this work.
+This work is financially supported in part by a National Research Foundation grant, with no known conflicts of interest that may have influenced the outcome of this work.
+The authors would like to thank Prof. Dirk Tasche for valuable remarks on our work, as well as all anonymous referees and editors for their extremely valuable contributions that have substantially improved this work.